-\paragraph{Induced phase} With the same mechanism as in \cite{bose2017spin}, we can prepare initial state given by eq\ref{initialstate}.
-Taking $D\sim40\mu m, d\sim10\mu m$, for mass $m\sim10^{-15}kg$, gravitational interaction, if quantum, would induce relative phase $\Delta \phi \sim 1\times10^{-2}rad$ after $\tau\sim3s$ of entangling time.
-To certify the induced relative phase, we estimate the entanglement witness \cite{chevalier2020witnessing}
+\paragraph{Induced phase.} With the same mechanism as in \cite{bose2017spin} we can prepare the initial state of Eq.\eqref{initialstate}.
+Taking $D\sim 40\,\mu$m, $d\sim 10\,\mu$m, for mass $m\sim10^{-15}\,$kg, gravitational interaction, if quantum, would induce a relative phase $\Delta \phi \sim 1\times10^{-2}\,$rad after $\tau\sim 3\,$s of entangling time.
+To certify the induced relative phase we estimate the entanglement witness \cite{chevalier2020witnessing}